eth-brownie/brownie/docs/ethpm.rst

         'DSToken': [<DSToken Contract object '0x89d24A6b4CcB1B6fAA2625fE562bDD9a23260359'>]
     }

-Or, create a :ref:`Contract <api-network-contract>` object to interact with a deployed instance of a specific contract within a package:
+Or, create a :func:`Contract <brownie.network.contract.ProjectContract>` object to interact with a deployed instance of a specific contract within a package:

 .. code-block:: python